kjanat/action-svg_converter/SETUP_INSTRUCTIONS.md

    ```

 2. **Copy the enhanced script:**
-   Copy the "Enhanced SVG Converter Pro" script from the artifacts and save it as `entrypoint.sh` in the action directory.
+   Copy the "Enhanced SVG Converter" script from the artifacts and save it as `entrypoint.sh` in the action directory.

 3. **Copy the configuration files:**
    Copy the enhanced `action.yml`, `Dockerfile`, and `README.md` files to the action directory.